 Flush vomit and feces in the toilet and make sure that the surrounding area is clean.

 Throughly clean and disinfect contaminated surfaces including doorknobs and faucets immediately after an episode of illness.
-Spray the area with a disinfectant cleaner (e.g. Lysol).
+Clean first, then pray the area with a disinfectant cleaner (e.g. Lysol) or wipe with a disinfectant such as bleach (see Video for instructions).

 Wash soiled clothing or linens in hot water.